 Q: I have astigmatism and never had any luck with contacts in the past.
 Are there any new contact lenses that might now work for me?

-A: Yes, there is breakthrough technology in both soft- toric and hybrid contact lens designs.
+A: Yes, there is a breakthrough technology in both soft- toric and hybrid contact lens designs.

 Q: Does it really matter what contact solution I use?